Nio ET9: Autonomous driving system

 The ET9 has the first implementation of Nio's self-developed 5 nm Shenji NX9031 autonomous driving chip.
-According to Nio, each of the ET9's two Shenji chips has higher computational ability than the previous 1016 TOP Adam system, which consists of four Nvidia Orin-X chips.
+According to Nio, each of the ET9's two Shenji chips has higher computational ability than the previous 1016 TOP Adam system, which consists of four NVIDIA Orin-X chips.
 It has a total of 31 sensors in its autonomous driving sensor suite called Aquila 2.0, including 360-degree camera coverage.
 The ET9 features Nio's first use of 4-dimension mmWave radars, which are capable of measuring elevation in addition to azimuth, range, and velocity like conventional 3-dimension radars.
 It has two side-facing LiDAR units mounted on the front fenders, which have a range of up to 150 m, along with a front-facing roof mounted unit which allows for 350-degree LiDAR coverage.

-Active Suspension System
+Active suspension system

-The Nio ET9's SkyRide intelligent chassis system incorporates a hydraulic fully active suspension developed by U.S.-based company ClearMotion.
+The ET9's SkyRide intelligent chassis system incorporates a hydraulic fully active suspension developed by U.S.-based company ClearMotion.
 This system, known as ClearMotion1, utilizes electro-hydraulic actuators at each wheel to adapt to road conditions in real time, enhancing ride comfort and stability.
 ClearMotion1 can reduce in-cabin motion by approximately 75% compared to existing technologies, responding to road inputs within milliseconds.
 At the ET9's launch, Nio demonstrated the suspension's capabilities by driving over speed bumps with a tower of champagne glasses on the hood, none of which spilled.
 In December 2023, ClearMotion announced a production order from Nio for three million units of its ClearMotion1 suspension system, marking the ET9 as the first model to feature this technology.
-Deliveries of the ET9 with Active Suspension began in the first quarter of 2025.
+Deliveries of the ET9 with active suspension began in the first quarter of 2025.